Responses to Jehovah's Witnesses

 in Jehovah's Witnesses congregations may well do the same thing.

-As Jesus was dying on Calvary, He wanted those watching
+dying on Calvary, He wanted those watching

 Him die to think about all of the things which Psalm 22 says.
 Go read Psalm 22.
 You'll see that